AMEE/AMON/index.markdown

   * **unit**: Optional string, defining the unit for the "reading".
 Units must be a valid unit as defined by the JScience library. [\[3\]](#3) [\[4\]](#4)
   * **resolution**: Optional string, defining the resolution of the "reading".
   * **accuracy**: Optional string, defining the accuracy of the "reading".
-  * **period**: Optional string, defining if the "reading" is either "instant" or "duration".
-Instantaneous readings are from devices that, at a given instant in time, produce a "measurement" (e.g. current temperature, current relative humidity, current number of gas units used, etc.).
-Durational readings are from devices that produce a "measurement" that is based on what has happened between a given (and supplied) start and end date.
+  * **period**: Required string, defining the type of "reading".
+Currently, only "instant" is supported.
+Readings of type "instant" are readings are from devices that, at a given instant in time, produce a "measurement" (e.g. current temperature, current relative humidity, current number of gas units used, etc.).
+Other types may be added in the future.
 Systems that implement the AMON data format should assume a default of "instant" if not supplied.
 * **measurements**: The "measurements" section defines actual data measurements from the "meter".
 An array of zero or more sets of values.
   * **type**: A required string, referencing a "reading" type that is defined for the "meter".
 All data measurements supplied for a "meter" *must* use a "reading" "type" that has been defined for the "meter".
-  * **timestamp**: RFC 3339 [\[2\]](#2) string, required for data that relates to a "reading" "type" that has a "period" of "instant", the date/time that the "measurement" was produced.
+  * **timestamp**: RFC 3339 [\[2\]](#2) string, required.
+The date/time that the "measurement" was produced.
-  * **startDate**: RFC 3339 [\[2\]](#2) string, required for data that relates to a "reading" "type" that has a "period" of "duration", the start date/time of the "measurement" interval.
-  * **endDate**: RFC 3339 [\[2\]](#2) string, required for data that relates to a "reading" "type" that has a "period" of "duration", the end date/time of the "measurement" interval.
   * **value**: Optional number, boolean or string, being the actual "measurement" value.
   * **error**: Optional string, describing an error condition if no "value" is present.
   * **aggregated**: Optional boolean, set to true if the measurement data being described/exchanged has been aggregated (i.e. is not individual raw data values, but has been aggregated to reduce the number of "measurement" items that need to be listed).